 - Review Quota Levels: The limit set by a systems administrator restricts some usage on the server and allocates disk space.

 - Check Print Queues: Checks that print queues are acting correctly.

 - Capture Configuration Screenshot: A way to save the settings at the time of maintenance to use as a baseline during the next maintenance.

 Linux Server Checklist

-- Update Control Panel: Making sure the graphical user interface that controls system is up to date.
+- Update Control Panel: Make sure the graphical user interface that controls the system is up to date.